 The NRA actually has a history of supporting gun control efforts.

 According to the Washington Post, the NRA backed the National Firearms Act in 1934 as well as the Federal Firearms Act of 1936, both of which established a system to license gun dealers and impose stiff taxes on private automatic weapon owners.

-This was a time when prominent gangsters, such as Al Capone, Georgia “Baby Face” Nelson and George “Machine Gun” Kelly were active in the U.S.
+This was a time when prominent gangsters, such as Al Capone, George “Baby Face” Nelson and George “Machine Gun” Kelly were active in the U.S.

 Following the 1963 assassination of President John F. Kennedy by Lee Harvey Oswald, who purchased the killing weapon from a mail-order ad in the NRA’s American Rifleman magazine, NRA vice president Franklin Orth wanted to ban mail-order rifle sales, the Post reported.

 “We do not think that any sane American, who calls himself an American, can object to placing into this bill the instrument which killed the president of the United States,” he said.

 Today, the NRA is a powerful political advocate for gun rights and formidable opponent of gun control laws.
 The organization continues to teach firearm safety and holds several instructional programs.

 What do Americans think about the NRA’s political influence?